innocenzi/laravel-vite/docs/src/guide/quick-start.md

     .postCss('resources/css/app.css', 'public/css');
 ```

-You should use the following Vite configuration:
+You should use the following `config/vite.php` configuration:

 ```php
 <?php